 Even HD sources are upscaled to the QE75Q950TS’s native 8K pixel count so well that you get a picture that’s actually a good watch rather than something you just have to tolerate until you can get back to at least a 4K source again.

-This groundbreaking upscaling performance is critical, of course, given that while we will hopefully start to see at least a little 8K content arrive this year, most of us will still spend our time forced to watch 4K and HD.
+This ground-breaking upscaling performance is critical, given most of us will still spend our time forced to watch 4K and HD.

 The new backlight system has a transformational impact on picture quality, too.
 Black levels get deeper than they did on last year’s Samsung 8K TVs, for starters, yet at the same time typically show much more shadow detail in dark areas.